 - Keep a low profile; don’t wear expensive jewelry or watches.

-- Get good travel insurance.
+- Get travel insurance with World Nomads.

 TRAVEL GEAR FOR VISITING BRAZIL: